Dr Sam Chen

 Biography

-I was awarded a PhD in Chemistry in 2014 from the University of Western Australia, followed by a postdoctoral training at Flinders University with Prof Colin L. Raston.
-From 2015, I worked as a Research Fellow with Prof Rodney S. Ruoff in the Institute of Basic Science (IBS) Center for Multidimensional Carbon Materials (CMCM) at the Ulsan National Institute of Science and Technology (UNIST).
-Upon the receipt of ARC DECRA Fellowship, I joined the School of Chemistry at the University of New South Wales (UNSW) in 2017, establishing a research group working on ‘artificial materials’ through developing new synthesis strategies and applications of materials.
-In 2021, I became a Lecturer in the School of Environmental and Life Sciences at the University of Newcastle.
+I was awarded a PhD in Chemistry from the University of Western Australia in 2014, followed by postdoctoral training with Prof. Colin L. Raston at Flinders University.
+From 2015, I worked as a Research Fellow with Prof. Rodney S. Ruoff at the Institute of Basic Science (IBS) Center for Multidimensional Carbon Materials (CMCM), Ulsan National Institute of Science and Technology (UNIST).
+In 2017, upon receiving an ARC DECRA Fellowship, I joined the School of Chemistry at the University of New South Wales (UNSW), where I established my research group focused on creating 'artificial materials' through novel synthesis strategies and exploring their applications.
+Since 2021, I have been a Lecturer in the School of Environmental and Life Sciences at the University of Newcastle.

 Qualifications